Did you know there are 3 Rahabs in the Old Testament?

 Then Joshua son of Nun sent two men secretly from Shittim as spies, saying, ‘Go, view the land, especially Jericho.’
 So they went, and entered the house of a prostitute whose name was Rahab, and spent the night there.—Joshua 2:1.

-This sounds like a topic for another post altogether, but let me point out that what they were doing in there is left to the reader’s imagination.
+This sounds like a topic for another post altogether, but let me point out that what they were doing in there is left to the reader’s imagination—barely.
 And this wasn’t a secretive move on their part.
 In the next verse we read that the spies are immediately found out, since—think about it—a prostitute’s house was like Grand Central Station.
 If you’re trying to sneak around, this is the one place you do NOT go.
+Very, very bad spies.
 But I digress.]

-(2) Less familiar, and no relation to #1 (ha ha, and little Bible professor humor), is Rahab the ancient mythic sea monster that God slew at creation.
-This creature is not mentioned in Genesis 1, but we do see it in Job 9:13 and 26:12, Psalm 89:10, and Isaiah 51:9.
+(2) Less familiar is Rahab the ancient mythic sea monster that God slew at creation.
+This creature is not mentioned in the main creation story of Genesis 1, but we do see it in Job 9:13 and 26:12, Psalm 89:10, and Isaiah 51:9.

 [Side issue: And that just goes to show us that a “biblical” view of creation can’t just camp out in Genesis 1-2 and make up all sports of nonsense about how we can see the Big Bang or evolution there if we look hard enough.
 Ancient Israel’s view of creation is diverse and mythic and ALL of the information at our disposal needs to be accounted for if we are going to claim to be truly biblical.
 But I digress again.]